Sodivine1500/-Advanced-Network-Utility-with-a-Graphical-User-Interface-GUI-/README.md

 Solution: We adjusted the font_output variable in the SnifferApp class to a larger size (e.g., ("Consolas", 11)), which directly controls the text size in the main display area.
 We also made minor adjustments to other font sizes (font_large, font_medium maintain a balanced and readable aesthetic throughout the GUI.

-Through these iterative steps of coding, debugging, and targeted problem-solving, we successfully got your Advanced Network Utility up and running, providing a powerful tool for network analysis!
+Through these iterative steps of coding, debugging, and targeted problem-solving, I successfully got ymy Advanced Network Utility up and running, providing a powerful tool for network analysis!